 - Emergency operating grants are available.
 The Food Depository and our network have faced significant unplanned costs as we respond to the increased need.

-- Food safety best practices are effective at helping keep people safe.
+- Food safety best practices are effective at helping keep people safe during the pandemic.
 See our food safety notes and resources here.

 - Please read our communication to the network here.
 This document includes recommendations for serving our community while protecting the health and safety of everyone involved in food distributions.
 (Updated March 12)